fogleman/primitive/README.md

 The shapes are generated randomly.
 We can generate a random shape and score it.
 Then we can mutate the shape (by tweaking a triangle vertex, tweaking an ellipse radius or center, etc.) and score it again.
 If the mutation improved the score, we keep it.
 Otherwise we rollback to the previous state.
 Repeating this process is known as [hill climbing](https://en.wikipedia.org/wiki/Hill_climbing).
 Hill climbing is prone to getting stuck in local minima, so we actually do this many different times with several different starting shapes.
 We can also generate N random shapes and pick the best one before we start hill climbing.
 [Simulated annealing](https://en.wikipedia.org/wiki/Simulated_annealing) is another good option, but in my tests I found the hill climbing technique just as good and faster, at least for this particular problem.

+Once we have found a good-scoring shape, we add it to the `Current Image`, where it will remain unchanged.
+Then we start the process again to find the next shape to draw.
+This process is repeated as many times as desired.

 ### Twitter

 Follow [@PrimitivePic](https://twitter.com/PrimitivePic) on Twitter to see a new primitive picture every 30 minutes!